 Oh yes, I most definitely can, in several ways.

 Try this.
 Reverse the order of cause and effect.
-One of the effects of tilt is that it makes us play bad, so what you do is, make some really bad plays on purpose.
+One of the effects of tilt is that it makes us play bad, so to initiate tilt, make some really bad plays on purpose.
 Call when you should fold.
 Fold when you should call.
 The act of playing bad will agitate you, and that in itself will bring on some tilt.

 It is extremely difficult to willfully wrench yourself free from happiness while it is going on.
 Learning how to do it is a long, slow process.
 That’s why, if you’re really serious about curing your tiltlessness, you have to practice doing it away from the poker table.